 Tiered Pricing vs Volume Pricing: What’s the Difference?

-While both tiered-based pricing and volume-based pricing are usage-based pricing models, the difference lies in how usage is priced.
+While both tier-based pricing and volume-based pricing are usage-based pricing models, the difference lies in how usage is priced.
 In the case of tiered pricing, the price per product decreases at set quantity levels and the customer pays a different price per each tier.
 The larger the quantity purchased, the less per product charged.
 Whereas volume-based pricing sets a single price per unit based on the total quantity purchased.

 There are many volume pricing examples we could explore.
 But for this example, let’s imagine that a customer requires software for 22 users.

-Pricing Model | 1 – 10 Users | 11 – 20 Users | 21+ Users |
+| Pricing Model | 1 – 10 Users | 11 – 20 Users | 21+ Users |

-Tiered Pricing | $20 per user
+| Tiered Pricing | $20 per user

 (users 1 – 10) |